 It is easy, but unfair, to criticize any of these people for seeming petty, mean-spirited, or ungrateful.
 Otto’s diary reveals that danger and stress can cause people to behave in unusual ways.
 Victims who are always noble and rescuers who are completely selfless exist mainly in fiction, not very often in the real world.
 Realistic accounts such as this do a great job of exploring the complicated problems that people faced under the brutality of Nazi rule and that goodness doesn’t always look the way we think it should.

 Excerpts from Otto Wolf’s have been published in a book entitled, “Salvaged Pages: Young Writers’ Diaries of the Holocaust”.
-To find out what happened to Otto, and to see a copy of his last diary entry in his own handwriting, visit the documents section of the United States Holocaust Memorial Museum’s website.
+To find out what happened to Otto, and to see a copy of his last diary entry in his own handwriting, click here.

 Monday - Thursday 9 AM - 4 PM